1 Welcome to CIS3750

 Welcome to CIS3750 – Systems Analysis & Design in Applications.

 This course is a required third-year course for students studying Computer Science or Software Engineering in the School of Computer Science at the University of Guelph.
-However, it is quite typical that students in this course come from other degrees (such as Engineering, Mathematics & Statistics, or Business), and have had a varied set of experiences that includes on-the-job training, co-op semesters, or possibly internships.
+However, it is typical that students in this course come from other degrees and have experiences that include on-the-job training, co-op semesters, or possibly internships.
 For some of you, this will be your first exposure to software design.

-Further, you should expect everything that we do in this class to contribute in some way to the course deliverables.
-Almost every classroom activity will provide you the opportunity to develop your assignments, lab demos, and final report.
+Further, you should expect everything we do in this class to contribute in some way to the course deliverables.
+Almost every classroom activity will include time to develop your assignments, lab demos, and final report.
 Use your time wisely.

-To better understand the methods that are presented in this course, we will loosely follow the Waterfall Design Process.
+We will loosely follow the Waterfall Design Process to understand the methods presented in this course.
 If you are unfamiliar with the Waterfall Design Process, follow the link to learn more.

 Course Calendar Description